theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

 {{ end }}
 ```

-Now we know how to handle our response and turn into data we can use in templates!
+Great, now we know how to handle our response and turn into data we can use in templates!

 But while do love our monsters, proclaiming our love is not the point here.
 We want to create files, markdown files!

 ### Create the markdown files

 What we now want to do for each monster, is use the retrieved data to create a markdown file.

 For this we'll use the Hugo Pipes `resource.FromString` method.
-What it does is take a string, and generate a Hugo resource from it at the desired destination.
+What it does is take a string and generate a Hugo resource from it at the desired destination.

 ```go-html-template
 {{ $love := resources.FromString "monsters/love.txt" "I love Monsters" }}
 ```
 The above will create a resource with "I love Monsters" for content, and `monsters/love.txt` as a filename.

-But it will not publish it, if you're familiar with Hugo Pipes, you'll know that anything it produces will only be published if its `.RelPermalink` or `.Permalink` method is invoked.
+But it will not publish it!
+If you're familiar with Hugo Pipes, you'll know that anything it produces will only be published if its `.RelPermalink` or `.Permalink` method is invoked.

 ```go-html-template
 {{ $love := resources.FromString "monsters/love.txt" "I love Monsters" }}